 A stop loss is a crucial element in controlling risk on a stock trade.
 The term is used to describe an order that gets you out of a trade once a pre-determined price or loss amount is reached.

-A stop loss order can be used to cap the risk on a stock (or any asset) you purchase, or it can be used to cap the risk on any asset you shorted.
+A stop loss order can be used to cap the risk on a stock (or any asset) you purchased, or it can be used to cap the risk on any asset you sold short.

 Stop Loss Order Parameters

 A stop loss on a long position (one you bought) is actually a “sell stop market” order when placing a stop loss through your broker.
-Most brokers don’t actually have a “stop loss” button.
+Some brokers don’t have a “stop loss” button.
 You need to set the parameters for it via a “sell stop” order type.